 Tennis Elbow

-Lateral Epicondylitis, also known as lateral tennis elbow, occurs from a microscopic injured tendon that often results in pain when patients play tennis or partake in other racquet sports.
+Lateral Epicondylitis, also known as lateral tennis elbow, is caused by a microscopic injured tendon that often results in pain when patients play tennis or other racquet sports.
 This can happen due to repetitive motion, overuse, and stress to the arm muscles and tendons in the forearm muscles.
 The condition causes pain and a burning sensation around the outside of the elbow area.
 Although common in tennis players, symptoms of tennis elbow can occur in almost any individual regardless of the activity.

 Dr. Goldberg is calming and professional.